5 from 1 vote

 Chicken pomodoro in black pan with melted cheese, basil and sliced tomatoes on top.

-Serve chicken pomodoro with extra parmesan cheese or basil as desired!
+Serve chicken tomato basil chicken with extra parmesan cheese or basil as desired!

 • Chop!
 There is a bit of chopping for these veggies, so why not have kids help out!
 Our kids love these Curious Chef Children’s Knives.